mongodb/docs/source/reference/glossary.rst

       A :term:`replica set` status, that reflects nodes which are in the process of synchronizing or re-synchronizing their data collection, before becoming proper :term:`secondary` nodes.

+   configsrv
+      The "configuration server," are special :term:`mongod`
+      instances that hold metadata for the shard cluster.
+That is, they provide a mapping between each :term:`chunk` and the :term:`shard` upon which it resides.

+   control script
+      A script used by a UNIX like operating system to start, stop, or restart, a :term:`daemon` process.
+Typically these scripts are stored in ``/etc/init.d/`` or ``/etc/rc.d/``.